davidmatthews1uvm/ParallelPy/README.md

 ### Using parallelpy
-There modes that parallelpy can run in : pool, Inter Node, and Intra Node.
+There are three modes that parallelpy can run in: pool, Inter Node, and Intra Node.
 The latter two make use of MPI and require the program to be started using mpi (i.e. mpiexec).

 #### The Modes